 Skylar smiled, thinking of her summer wearing designer gowns and strutting down runways.
 She'd met so many famous designers and models.
 Her dad had even made it out to one of her runway shows.

 "Were there any cute Spanish boys?"
 Victoire asked slyly.

 Skylar laughed.
 "Well, there were plenty of them."

 "Anybody special?" she asked.
-"Did you meet your dream Italian man?"
+"Did you meet your dream Italian man in Spain?"

 Skylar gave her a small smile.
 "No Italians," she replied with a light laugh.

 Victoire was about to ask for more details, but then she spotted Grace and waved her over.
 Skylar turned around and smiled at her small friend.

 There had been somebody special, though he hadn't been Italian.
 Or Spanish.